Contrasting General Moly (GMO) & Its Peers

-General Moly (NYSE: GMO) is one of 79 public companies in the “Metal mining” industry, but how does it compare to its peers?
-We will compare General Moly to related businesses based on the strength of its institutional ownership, earnings, profitability, risk, valuation, analyst recommendations and dividends.
+General Moly (NYSE: GMO) is one of 93 public companies in the “Metal mining” industry, but how does it contrast to its rivals?
+We will compare General Moly to related businesses based on the strength of its dividends, risk, analyst recommendations, institutional ownership, earnings, valuation and profitability.

+General Moly has a beta of 0.42, meaning that its share price is 58% less volatile than the S&P 500.
+Comparatively, General Moly’s rivals have a beta of 0.69, meaning that their average share price is 31% less volatile than the S&P 500.

+This table compares General Moly and its rivals’ net margins, return on equity and return on assets.

 4.6% of General Moly shares are owned by institutional investors.
-Comparatively, 22.1% of shares of all “Metal mining” companies are owned by institutional investors.
-11.9% of General Moly shares are owned by insiders.
-Comparatively, 9.4% of shares of all “Metal mining” companies are owned by insiders.
-Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a company will outperform the market over the long term.
+Comparatively, 23.0% of shares of all “Metal mining” companies are owned by institutional investors.
+11.9% of General Moly shares are owned by company insiders.
+Comparatively, 8.4% of shares of all “Metal mining” companies are owned by company insiders.
+Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a stock will outperform the market over the long term.

-This is a summary of current recommendations for General Moly and its peers, as reported by MarketBeat.com.
+This is a breakdown of recent ratings for General Moly and its rivals, as provided by MarketBeat.com.

 |Sell Ratings